pravega/pravega/docker/compose/Readme.md

 -->
 # Containerized Deployment Using Docker Compose

-Docker compose can be used to quickly spin up a Pravega cluster to use for testing or development.
+Docker Compose can be used to quickly spin up a Pravega cluster to use for testing or development.
 Unlike `pravega-standalone`, a Compose cluster will use a real standalone HDFS, Zookeeper and BookKeeper, and will also run Segment Store and Controller in separate processes.

 ## Running

-1. Ensure that you have Docker and Docker Compose installed.
+1. Ensure that Docker and Docker Compose are installed in the host machine.

 2. Clone Pravega repository to fetch the code.